S1D1T1/SingleWindow/README.md

 - Create persistent windows for SwiftUI views
 - Programmatically open or close windows
+- Restore windows to their locations from previous app run - keyed on window name.
+    - also attempts to restore to the screen that window was on, if it is found
 - Programmatic control of window zooming
 - Access to the underlying AppKit `NSWindow` object
 - Support for multiple SingleWindow instances (1 dashboard, 1 clock,etc)
 - Menu command for toggling window visibility, with optional keyboard shortcuts
 - Option to create windows on external displays
 - Auto save/restore window positions
+- Ability to identify the front window - eg, for directing menu commands
+- Some Event handling which requires NSHostView
     - Scroll Wheel handler
-- Ability to identify the front window - eg, for directing menu commands
     - Optional Key event handler, which catches some keyDowns that get lost via the nuances of SwiftUI focus management

 ## Installation